Reloaded-Project/Reloaded-III/docs/Server/Packaging/About.md

 # Packaging

-!!! info "This page contains all information related to how mods are packaged and distributed."
+!!! info "This page contains all information related to how packages are structured and distributed."

+    The following sections contain information specifically about how *reloaded3* packages are structured.

+    Other systems may use slightly different layout and/or feature set.

 ## Package Structure